pedroCX486/flashforge-toolkit/README.md

 An opensource Flashforge monitoring toolkit made in [Angular](https://github.com/angular/angular-cli) and [Node.JS](https://nodejs.org).

-- Note: The Node.JS code is *trash*.
-Don't expose it to the open internet.
+- Note: Don't expose the API to the open internet.

 ## Development

-### WebApp:
+### Monitor:
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/` or wait until the compiler opens a window.
 The app will automatically reload if you change any of the source files.

 ### API:
-Run `npm start` for a dev server with nodemon.
+Run `npm start` for a dev server.
 Default port is `8000`, it'll automatically reload if you change any of the source files (it uses nodemon).

 ## Build (WebApp)